tomasmonas1321/regenandtracklandingpage/replit.md

 # Overview

 This is a full-stack athletic performance tracking application called "Regen & Track" built with a modern TypeScript stack.
 The application provides comprehensive wellness monitoring, recovery tracking, and performance analytics for serious athletes.
-The frontend is a React-based landing page showcasing the app's features, while the backend is prepared for API development with database integration for user management and data tracking.
+The frontend is a React-based multi-page application featuring a main landing page, installation guide, and blog section, while the backend is prepared for API development with database integration for user management and data tracking.

+# Recent Changes

+**September 10, 2025**: Added multi-page routing functionality with two new subpages:
+- **Install App Page** (`/install-app`): Comprehensive installation guide for mobile (iOS/Android) and desktop platforms with system requirements
+- **Blog Page** (`/blog`): Content hub featuring articles on athletic performance, recovery science, nutrition, and mental training
+- **Routing Implementation**: Integrated wouter routing library to enable navigation between pages
+- **Navigation Updates**: Enhanced navigation component with conditional rendering based on current route

 # User Preferences